turtledove70/test-repo/README.md

 # github is cool
 localhost uploads is the way to add file changes using the git push command to a project or repo

+# notes
+now I know how to push pull file from github and do edits changes from localhost

+send files localhost -> github.com  use git push

+before push, must add then commit to send to github